weeinn2025/Capstone-FinGPT/README.md

 Features
 ========
-(Note: Continuous improvement and Work-in-progress to enhance more features with advanced visualization and AI.)
+(Note: “The application is a work in progress with ongoing enhancements, including advanced features, visualization, and AI, with a demo available upon request.”)

 1.   **Upload multiple formats - flexible ingest** (Accepted file formats for Data Input & Pre-processing)